The town of Windham had a decidedly 1860s feel to it as the Local & Legendary project came to an end this past week.

 According to Linda Griffin, Local & Legendary team member, “it was an amazing experience on Sunday to see the reenactors visit the Knight cemetery on the Pope Road.”

 The fife and drum duet played music at each Civil War soldier’s grave and a uniformed soldier put the GAR marker back on the veteran’s grave site.
 One soldier read the Gettysburg Address.
 Reenactor Carolyn Lawson, who was portraying a widow, was heavily veiled and dressed in black as she knelt at a soldier’s grave.
 Dave Gowen put the GAR marker on the grave of his third Great grandfather–Daniel Cobb of Windham–and told a little about him.
 In an interesting turn of history, Dave’s daughter, Hanna Gowen, saw the tombstone of another Hannah Gowen who had been born exactly 100 years before her.

 Thank you to Windham Local & Legendary team members Sabrina Nickerson, Laurel Parker, and Linda Griffin for their enthusiasm and hard work on this year-long project.

-And thanks to Janet Lyons, Consultant Project Coordinator, Maine Humanities Council, for submitting this report.
+And thanks also to Janet Lyons, Consultant Project Coordinator for Maine Humanities Council, who contributed this article.